Bridges Street Market: History

 Bridges Street Market was partly built on the site of the former American Congregational Mission (presently the China Congregational Church) w Preaching House at which Dr Sun Yat-Sen was baptised into Christianity and given the name "Yat-sun" in 1883.
 The name was later changed to "Yat-sen".
-Dr Sun Yat-Sen has also lived in the on the third floor of the building in 1884-1886 during his time studying in Central School.
+Dr Sun Yat-Sen has also lived on the third floor of the building in 1884-1886 during his time studying in Central School.

 In 1901, the church was relocated to No. 68 Bridges Street.

 After the Japanese Occupation of Hong Kong, the Urban Council built a new building, to replace the old market destroyed during the war.
 The new market was opened in 1953.
 In 1969, part of the first floor was repurposed and converted into an indoor children's playground, with two bridges constructed to connect the area to the adjacent Wing Lee Street.The market contained 26 stalls for selling fish and poultry on the ground floor and 33 stalls on the 1st floor mostly selling beef, pork, fruits and vegetables.